 - 6. Air Intake Pipe Location Sidewall Venting: - a.
-Provide a minimum of 1 foot (30 cm) clearance from the bottom of the air intake pipe above expected snow accumulation level.
+Provide 1 foot (30 cm) clearance from the bottom of the air intake pipe to the level of maximum snow accumulation.
 Snow removal may be necessary to maintain clearances. - b.
 Do not locate air intake pipe in a parking area where machinery may damage the pipe. - c.
 If the vent pipe and air inlet pipe terminations penetrate the wall at the same level the minimum distance between them is 8" center-to-center. - d.
-For multiple boiler installations, the minimum horizontal distance between the inlet of one boiler to the exhaust of an adjacent boiler is 8" center-tocenter.
+For multiple boiler installations, the minimum horizontal distance between the inlet of one boiler to the exhaust of an adjacent boiler is 8" center-to-center.
 In addition, the minimum vertical distance between the exhaust and air inlet is 6".
 See Figure 3.1 for an illustration. - e.
-The exhaust outlet of the vent pipe should not be angled any more than 5° from horizontal. - f.
+The exhaust outlet of the vent pipe should not be angled any more than $5^{\rm o}$ from horizontal. - f.
 Precautions should be taken to prevent recirculation of flue gases to the air inlet pipe of the boiler or other adjacent appliances.